pantheon-systems/documentation/source/content/guides/lockr.md

 permalink: docs/guides/:basename
 contributors: [cteitzel]
 featuredcontributor: true
-date: 8/11/2016
+Reviewed: "02-04-2022"
 ---
-[Lockr](https://lockr.io) is an easy-to-use plugin for WordPress or Drupal to manage your site’s API and encryption keys in a secure offsite hosted environment.
+[Lockr](https://lockr.io) works with [Pantheon's Secure Integration](https://pantheon.io/docs/secure-integration) to provide an additional layer of security to your site.
+Lockr is an easy-to-use plugin for WordPress or Drupal to manage your site’s API and encryption keys in a secure off-site hosted environment.
 Lockr removes the key from your site code and database and stores it in a secure and certified key manager.
 When your site needs the key for an encryption/decryption or API request, Lockr uses the Pantheon server’s certificate to authenticate on your behalf and release the key.

 Site administrators have the ability to control how and where their sensitive keys are stored, thus improving the overall security of the site and allowing it to meet specific regulatory and compliance requirements for key management.
 Lockr also separately stores development and production specific keys to create an additional layer of security between environments.

 ## Benefits of Lockr

-By combining a simple-to-use developer interface with a managed scalable cloud key management system, Lockr allows applications of all sizes to meet industry standards for key management.
+Lockr provides a simple-to-use developer interface with a managed scalable cloud key management system.
+This allows applications of all sizes to meet industry standards for key management.
 Unlike other key managers, Lockr offers additional layers of security and system monitoring, no ongoing maintenance, and continuous development for integration with your favorite modules and plugins.
-Offsite API and encryption key management delivers best-practice security to help sites comply with HIPAA, FERPA, and FISMA.
-Development use of Lockr in the Dev, Test, and Multidev environments is always free.
+Lockr's off-site API and encryption key management delivers best-practice security to help sites comply with HIPAA, FERPA, and FISMA.
+Using Lockr to develop in Dev, Test, and Multidev environments is always free.

 ## Install Lockr via the Lockr Terminus Plugin